Nakebenihime/KeepNote/README.md

 ```
     java -jar [module_name]/target/[module_name]-0.0.1-SNAPSHOT.jar
 ```

 ### FRONTEND

 1. move into **angular-springboot-frontend** folder
 2. install the dependencies with the following command:
 ```
     npm install
 ```

 3. start the server with the following command:
 ```
     npm start
 ```

 ## DOCKER
 Install docker on your local machine.
-You can find the installation steps on this link! [docker.com](https://docs.docker.com/install/)
-Compose is a tool for defining and running multi-container Docker applications.
+You can find the installation steps on [docker](https://docs.docker.com/install/) Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.

 1. navigate to the project root folder